 Facebook spokeswoman Johanna Peace declined to comment.

 Leingruber thought he could circumvent accusations of trademark infringement by using “FB” on the site instead of “Facebook.”
-He thought wrong.
 “I was very careful to avoid using their trademarks right from the beginning,” he says.
 “There was a Facebook logo on the picture that visualized the concept of the ID card though.
 The main problem was, I didn’t know that Facebook was even going after usage of the letters ‘FB’ as well now.
 I had those in the domain name and that’s why I decided to avoid too much law talk and just remove it.”

 Though he’s quick to point out that another artist, Moritz Tolxdorff, developed a similar service where people can create their own Google+ ID cards, and Google hasn’t siced its lawyers on him.
 (Not yet, anyway.)